Causal discovery in heavy-tailed models: Numerical results

-We then run the EASE algorithm on the matrix $\widehat\Psi$, and obtain the following causal order, $\widehat\pi^{-1}$ = (EURCHF, NOVN, ROG, NESN), which agrees with the proposed ground truth of Figure~\ref{fig:finance_dag}.
-The fully connected DAG corresponding to the estimated causal order $\widehat\pi$ has an SID equal to zero.
-We also run LiNGAM and order-LiNGAM on this dataset, and we obtain an SID of 0.08 and 0, respectively.
+With the goal of recovering a causal order with EASE, first we estimate the $\widehat\Psi$ matrix from the full dataset, by setting the number of exceedances to $k = 10$ (this corresponds to $\lfloor n ^{0.3}\rfloor$, approximately).
+We run the EASE algorithm on the matrix $\widehat\Psi$, and we obtain the causal order $\widehat\pi^{-1}$ = (EURCHF, NOVN, ROG, NESN); this agrees with the proposed ground truth of Figure~\ref{fig:finance_dag}.
+As a comparison, also ICA-LiNGAM and Pairwise LiNGAM recover a causal order that agrees with our hypothesis.